-This Reporting Breaches Procedure was originally reviewed and approved at the Clwyd Pension Fund Committee on 16 March 2022 26 November 2015 and then amendments approved using officer delegations in September 2018.
+This Reporting Breaches Procedure was originally approved at the Clwyd Pension Fund Committee on 26 November 2015 and then amendments approved using officer delegations in September 2018 and is effective from 1 December 2015.
 It will be kept under review and updated as considered appropriate.
 After any update it will be sent to all individuals who, or key contacts at organisations which, are considered to be subject to the procedure.